pink-gorilla/ui-pprint-frisk/README.md

 ## Demo

-Run `lein demo` to run the demo app.
+Run `lein webly watch` to run the demo app.
 This will run a web server at port 8000 with lots of examples of ui components.

 Run `lein embed` to see how to embed pinkie ui components in ordinary html pages.